By Gianmarco Segato, Adult Programs Manager

 Like Don Giovanni which came before it, Mozart’s Così fan tutte is identified in its libretto as a dramma giocoso, an Italian term for operas that contain both comic and tragic elements.
 Conventionally thought of as light, frothy and joyful, Così is also shot through with a decidedly poignant, sad and cynical edge.
 Our responses are always being played with: the two sisters are clearly devastated when their fiancés must go off to war and the men join in on their sorrow… and yet, we know the latter two are just play-acting.
 This constant state of ambivalence might partly explain the opera’s difficult critical history.

 Posted by Danielle D'Ornellas / in Cosi fan tutte / comments (0) / permalink

 For Episode 20, the “Hey, singers – be careful out there!” edition, we welcome back opera journalists Joseph So, and Paula Citron as well as Alia Rosenstock, Associate Artist Manager with Dean Artists Management.
 Gianmarco Segato, the COC’s Adult Programs Manager, is your host.

 Lots of “opinion piece” stories this week – and we don’t shy away from adding in our own!

 Are you out there listening?
-Do you like our new introduction?
-What would you like us to talk about next?
+What would you like us to talk about next time?
 Let us know by sending us your ideas/comments by commenting here, on Facebook, Twitter or by e-mail (firstname.lastname@example.org).

-Posted by Gianmarco Segato / in The Big COC Podcast / comments (1) / permalink
+Posted by Danielle D'Ornellas / in The Big COC Podcast / comments (1) / permalink

-Posted by Danielle D'Ornellas / in Fine Wine Auction / comments (0) / permalink
+Posted by Danielle D'Ornellas / in Opera Shop / comments (0) / permalink

 Sara Fulgoni in the COC production of Bluebeard's Castle.
 Photo: Michael Cooper © 2001